About the Centre

 £156m to expand excellent research units in English universities | UKRI

-OU research reveals shocking level of online violence experienced by women and girls across the UK | OU News
+OU research reveals shocking level of online violence experienced by women and girls across the UK | Research at The Open University | OU News

 ‘We get bombarded’: study reveals ‘shocking’ impact of online abuse on girls | The Guardian